aadilmallick/my-notes-docusaurus/docs/deno/06-deno-sandbox.md

 - `memoryMb`: Amount of memory allocated to the sandbox.
 - `timeout`: Timeout of the sandbox.
 - `labels`: Arbitrary key/value tags to help identify and manage sandboxes
+- `env`: key-value map of env vars to their values

 ```ts